rrumale/machine-learning-live-labs/oml4py/initialize-environment-novnc/initialize-environment-novnc.md

 # Initialize Environment

 ## Introduction
-This lab will show you how to access your NoVNC instance and launch Jupyter Notebooks.
+This lab will show you how launch Jupyter Notebooks in your NoVNC instance.

 *Estimated Lab Time*: 30 minutes